apache/trafficcontrol/docs/source/api/deliveryservices_regexes.rst

 Response Structure
 ------------------
-:dsName:  The name of the Delivery Service represented by this object
+:dsName:  The name of the :term:`Delivery Service` represented by this object
 :regexes: An array of objects that represent various routing regular expressions used by ``dsName``

 	:pattern:   The actual regular expression - ``\``\ s are escaped